SatishGAXL/arc18-ts/README.md

-# ARC18 Implementation in TypeScript
+# ARC18 Implementation in Tealscript

 This project implements the ARC18 standard for royalty specification in Algorand NFT trading.
 ARC18 provides a standardized way to handle royalty payments for NFT transactions on the Algorand blockchain.